Gardens are a staple of group day trips and longer breaks. But what about finding somewhere a bit different? Try these for starters.

 Ashton-u-Lyne Soroptromists group

 From spring to summer, the roses are glorious at Pashley Manor Gardens on the border of Sussex and Kent come mid-June.
-During its special Rose Week, this year taking place from 9th June to 17th June, masses of gorgeous pinks can be found spilling out of their box hedged borders in the Rose Garden.
+During its special Rose Week, this year pencilled in from 8th to 16th June, masses of gorgeous pinks can be found spilling out of their box hedged borders in the Rose Garden.